Mutative - 10x faster than Immer

 Features and Benefits

-- Mutation makes immutable updates - Immutable data structures supporting objects, arrays, Sets and Maps.
+• Mutation makes immutable updates - Immutable data structures for objects, arrays, Sets, and Maps.

-- High performance - 10x faster than immer by default, even faster than naive handcrafted reducer.
+• High performance - More than 10x faster than Immer by default in the benchmark above, and even faster than a naive handcrafted reducer.

-- Custom shallow copy - Support for more types of immutable data.
+• Custom shallow copy - Supports more immutable data types.

-- Support mark for immutable and mutable data - Allows for non-invasive marking.
+• Immutable and mutable data markers - Allows non-invasive marking.

-- Safer mutable data access in strict mode - It brings more secure immutable updates.
+• Safer mutable data access in strict mode - Makes immutable updates safer.

 Difference between Mutative and Immer